1. Home

 Unless the amount of sunlight on your solar panels is very likely to be affected by the activities of a neighboring property, you generally will not have to worry about creating a solar easement after your installation.
 Although solar easements are a good idea in theory, they also require significant time, effort, and legal costs to create and file.

 Solar easements can sometimes be difficult to obtain, as neighboring property owners may have no reason to sign your paperwork.
-Often, if you ask your neighbors to sign a solar easement, they may want something in return.
+If you ask your neighbors to sign a solar easement, they may want something in return.
 While your best friends in the neighborhood may sign for a six-pack of drinks or a home-cooked meal, unfortunately, you cannot force a property owner to sign a solar easement, and they have every right to refuse or negotiate your offer.

 How do solar easement laws work?

-Getting into the weeds with a little bit of legal speak, a solar easement can be considered both an “aerial” easement and a “negative” easement because it restricts the use of physical, airborne space.
+A solar easement can be considered both an “aerial” easement and a “negative” easement because it restricts the use of physical, airborne space.
 Like all property easements, aerial easements for solar are officially tied to properties themselves, rather than their owners.

-Clearly defined in an agreement, a physical solar easement relates to an exact area on a property that must receive direct sunlight for solar energy.
+A physical solar easement relates to an exact area on a property that must receive direct sunlight for solar energy.
 While the sun travels in a different path every day, solar easement agreements are usually made while considering the sun’s position on December 21st, at its lowest point in the sky every year.

 To protect a set of solar panels’ access to sunlight, most solar easements clearly outline a set of restricted obstructions that a neighboring property owner cannot add if it were to cast solar-preventing shade.
 This includes (but is not limited to) buildings, trees, billboards, chimneys, antennas, and other large property features.